Moving a Pet to Germany

 The German Federal Customs Service (known as “ZOLL”) is responsible for regulating pet importation.
 As with every other country, the rules for moving to Germany with a pet depend on where you’re living now.
 For example, if you and your dog or cat (or ferret) are coming from another European Union country and your pet already has an EU Pet Passport, you’re good to go.

-And what if you currently live in a non-EU country?
-You can read those rules in detail here.
+You can read those rules in detail here if you currently live in a non-EU country.
 As an overview, however, you’ll find everything you need to know below.
-Germany’s regulations are not complex compared to many other counties.
+Germany’s regulations are not complex compared to many other countries.